Towards the Elimination of the worst forms of Child Labour

 Funding for the TECL programme was sourced by the International Programme on the Elimination of Child Labour (IPEC) of the International Labour Organization (ILO), from the US Department of Labor.
 The first phase of the programme (referred to as TECL I) ran from 2004 to June 2008.
-The second phase (TECL II) started in March 2009 and run for three years.
+The second phase (TECL II) started in March 2009 and ran for three years.

 South Africa

 In South Africa the TECL I was essentially an executing agency for key elements of the national Child Labour Programme of Action, as partner to relevant government Departments, and in collaboration with organised employers, organised labour and NGOs.

 TECL II involves more limited programme activities with a limited set of government departments and other stakeholder.

 Pilot projects

 Key projects of TECL I in South Africa were four sets of pilot projects aimed at addressing work-related activities of children that are likely to affect their development detrimentally.

 The pilot projects address the following three issues or groups of issues, one of which is addressed in this report: